 - 3.1.5 Slice from the second index to the end

-- 3.1.6 Reverse a Python list using the slice operator
+- 3.1.6 Reverse a list using the slice operator

-- 3.1.7 Reverse a Python list but skipping the values at odd indices
+- 3.1.7 Reverse a list but leaving values at odd indices

-- 3.1.8 Create a shallow copy of the full Python list
+- 3.1.8 Create a shallow copy of the full list

-- 3.1.9 Get a copy of the list containing every other element
+- 3.1.9 Copy of the list containing every other element

 - 3.1 Slicing Examples